-CIE is a location used to clear IER bits in a single atomic operation, rather than using a read / modify / write sequence.
+CIE is a location used to clear IER bits in a single atomic operation, rather than using a read/modify/write sequence.
 Writing a 1 to a bit location in CIE clears the corresponding bit in the IER.
-Writing 0s does nothing, as does writing a 1 to a bit location that corresponds to a non-existing interrupt input.
-The CIE is also optional in the AXI INTC core and can be parameterized out by setting C_HAS_CIE = 0.
-The Clear Interrupt Enables (CIE) register is shown in Figure 9 and the bits are described in Table 11.
+Writing 0s does not have any effect, as does writing a 1 to a bit location that does not correspond to an existing interrupt.
+The CIE is also optional in the AXI INTC core and can be parameterized out by setting C\HAS\CIE to 0.
+The CIE register is shown in Figure 9 and the bits are described in Table 11.